2018–19 Indian Super League

 The 2018–19 Indian Super League season was the fifth season of the Indian Super League, one of the top Indian professional football leagues.
 It was established in 2013.
 The regular season began on 29 September 2018 and concluded on 17 March 2019.
 The league took a mid-season break for around one month from 17 December 2018 to early January 2019 due to India's participation in the 2019 AFC Asian Cup.

-Chennaiyin were the defending cup winners, having defeated Bengaluru in the 2018 final, however they did not qualify for the playoffs having finished the last in the regular season.
+Chennaiyin were the defending champions, having defeated Bengaluru in the 2018 final, however they did not qualify for the playoffs having finished the last in the regular season.
 Bengaluru FC won their maiden title by defeating FC Goa 1–0 in the final which was held on 17 March 2019.
-Bengaluru FC became the first team who won the ISL Cup as well as after topped the league stage.
+Bengaluru FC became the first team who won the ISL trophy as well as after topped the league stage.